Boarding students & Boarding fee concessions

 - students who attend the school and are accommodated in residential facilities administered by the school.

-- overseas students (refer to the OVERSEAS STUDENTS section)
+- overseas students (refer to the Overseas students section); and

 - boarding students who do not attend the school for tuition, unless a formal agreement has been approved by the Board.